 b.
 The marketing department forecasts that the upcoming year's demand will be 5,500 units.
-A new supplier offers to make the parts for \$156 each.
+A new supplier offers to make the parts for \$158 each.
 Should the company accept the offer?
+If so, how much can they save?